 Local Resident Information

 As a responsible event organiser, we recognise the importance of engaging with the local community.
-Lazydays is organised by three locals, Andy, Elliott and Mike, and is independently owned and operated - we’re proud to be bring Lazydays to our hometown.
+Lazydays is organised by three locals, Andy, Elliott and Mike, and is independently owned and operated - we’re proud to be bringing Lazydays to our hometown.

 The information below includes the opportunities you have to ask questions and give feedback on the event plans, and details on how you can contact the Event Organisers directly with any questions or concerns that you may have.